Nikhil-Marella/Hard_Nanos_HardHaq/README.md

 - The new UI and features are implemented on branch `streamlit-updates`; this branch has been merged to `main` in this commit.
 - To create a PR or view the branch on GitHub: https://github.com/jackfrostbob333/Hard_Nanos_HardHaq/pull/new/streamlit-updates

-Contact
-If you'd like further improvements (SI-prefix-aware tick formatting, robust regressions, CSV export of fit parameters, etc.), open an issue or tell me what to add.

 # Parameter-based Text File Comparer (Streamlit)

 This Streamlit app scans a folder for parameterized text files following the pattern `<param>_<value>.txt` (for example `V_rf_300.txt`) and helps you inspect how numeric table values inside those files change with the parameter.